Connect with others who understand.

 • Medications that target inflammation, like antibiotics or biologics

-The right place to seek treatment depends on a few factors:
+The right place to seek treatment depends on these factors:

 • Severity of the boil — Larger, more painful boils or those with signs of spreading infection require more urgent care.